Jonnius00/TaskManagementAPI/Docs/IMPLEMENTATION_PLAN_PART2.md

 ### Overview
 Implement complete CRUD operations for projects.
 Users will be able to view, create, update, and delete their projects through Blazor components with a clean, intuitive interface.

-### Duration: 4-5 days

 ### Objectives
-- ✅ Create service for project API communication
+- Create service for project API communication
-- ✅ Create components for listing, creating, updating, and deleting projects
+- Create components for listing, creating, updating, and deleting projects
-- ✅ Implement search functionality
+- Implement search functionality
-- ✅ Handle loading states and error messages
+- Handle loading states and error messages
-- ✅ Navigate between project views
+- Navigate between project views

 ### Dependencies
 - AuthenticationService (from Stage 2)